 - To be organized as a for-profit institution in order to foster a spirit of innovation that focuses on providing academic quality, service, excellence, and convenience to the working adult.

 - To generate the financial resources necessary to support the University's mission.

 Benefits of University of Phoenix Online

 He saw a growing need for institutions that were sensitive to and designed around the learning characteristics and life situations of the working adult population.
-He suggested how institutions would pioneer new approaches to curricular and program design, teaching methods and student services.
-These beliefs eventually resulted in the creation of University of Phoenix and they continue to inspire the University's mission, purposes and strategies today.
+He suggested how institutions would pioneer new approaches to curricular and program design, teaching methods, and student services.
+These beliefs eventually resulted in the creation of the University of Phoenix and they continue to inspire the University's mission, purposes, and strategies today.

 Mission and Purposes